aws-observability/aws-otel-collector/README.md

 |                                 | deltatorateprocessor          | signalfxexporter                   |                        |
 |                                 |                               | logzioexporter                     |                        |

-\* Note that the `awsprometheusremotewriteexporter` will be removed after v0.20.0.
+\* Note that the `awsprometheusremotewriteexporter` will be removed in v0.21.0.
 Users who want to send metrics to Amazon Managed Service for Prometheus will need to instead use the [Prometheus Remote Write Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/prometheusremotewriteexporter/README.md) along with the [Sigv4 Authenticator Extension](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/sigv4authextension/README.md) to achieve the same result.

 #### ADOT Collector AWS Components